fortyninemaps/karta/README.md

 Karta - simple geospatial analysis in Python
 --------------------------------------------

-*Karta* is a Leatherman for geographic analyses in Python. *Karta* attempts to provide an API for solve problems in ways that might be considered '*Pythonic*'.
-To this end, it provides a simple and clean interface to both vector and raster classes, as well as close interoperability with *numpy*.
+*Karta* is a Leatherman for geographic analyses in Python. *Karta* provides an API for solving problems in Python.
+To this end, it provides a simple and clean interface to both vector and raster data types, the ability to read and write a useful subset of formats, and close interoperability with *numpy*.

 Goals of *Karta* include providing a simple, lightweight, and fast set of tools useful for everyday spatial analysis. *Karta* should be considered a work in progress.